Thooruna Reforestation Project.

 Certification Passport.

-About the account.
+About the Environmental Account.

-The first account will establish the baseline for these assets ahead of a large-scale reforestation initiative scheduled for 2025, which will cover approximately 350 hectares of the account area.
+The first account will establish the baseline for these assets ahead of a large-scale reforestation initiative scheduled for 2025, which will cover approximately 350 ha of the account area.
 This project will involve planting native tree and shrub species that reflect the local plant communities.

 Thooruna offers a valuable opportunity for reforestation, combining carbon sequestration and ACCU generation with the creation of vital habitat for threatened species.
 With several EPBC Act-listed endangered bird species likely to inhabit the area, the reforestation efforts are expected to expand and enhance suitable foraging and nesting habitats, fostering biodiversity and ecosystem resilience.
 This project will also serve as a model for other livestock enterprises of the benefits of integrating natural habitats into productive landscapes.